-After the Chief Financial Officer or designee and/or the City's Investment Advisor(s) has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in questions.
+After the Finance Director or designee and the City's Investment Advisor(s) have determined the approximate maturity date based on cash flow needs and market conditions and have analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in questions.
 Bids will be held in confidence until the bid deemed to best meet the investment objectives is determined and selected.